 You might like...

 Comfrey is a low-maintenance, weed-smothering ground cover plant that is tolerant of poor soil and neglect, and is particularly useful for wild or woodland gardens or under trees and shrubs.
 However it can become rather invasive.
-This variety has plain green foliage and, in spring, short stems of red buds open to clusters of nodding blue flowers held just above the leaves.
+This variety has plain green foliage and, in spring, short stems of red buds open to clusters of nodding flowers held just above the leaves.
 The slightly coarse bristly foliage is useful for putting onto the compost heap when cleared at the end of the season, and may also be made into comfrey liquid fertiliser.
 To propagate, divide plants in spring.
+Symphytum uplandicum produces white and purple flowers.

 Plant type: Hardy perennial